 In 2006, the Delaware General Assembly passed a revision to the restructuring legislation entitled The Electric Utilities Retail Supply Act of 2006 (the "Retail Supply Act").
 The Retail Supply Act provides that all electric distribution companies subject to the jurisdiction of the DEPSC would be designated as the standard offer service supplier and returning customer service supplier in their respective territories.
-The municipal electric utilities and the electric cooperative utility were exempted from the retail choice provisions contained in such Act unless they chose to open their service territories to retail choice.
-Currently, none of municipal electric utilities has chosen to open their service territories to retail choice.
+The municipal electric utilities and the electric cooperative utility are exempt from the retail choice provisions contained in the Retail Supply Act unless they choose to open their service territories to retail choice.
+To date, none of the municipal electric utilities has chosen to open its service territory to retail choice.

 Renewable Energy.
 In 2005, the Delaware General Assembly passed a Renewable Portfolio Standard ("RPS") which required an increasing percentage of power supply to come from qualifying resources.
 The original RPS goals started at 1% in 2007 and increased to 10% by 2019.
-The municipal electric utilities were exempted from the RPS requirement.
 In 2007, the RPS goals were revised upward to 20% by 2019, and a solar carve-out of 2% was added.
-In 2010, the RPS was revised upward again to 25% by 2025, the solar carve-out was increased to 3.5% and, for the first time, the municipal utilities were required to comply with the RPS requirement.
-The revised law allows municipal electric utilities to design their own programs to meet the 25% requirement.
-In 2016, the RPS cost cap provision was implemented giving the Director of the Division of Energy and Climate the authority to freeze implementation of the RPS if the cost of renewable energy compliance exceeds 3% of total retail costs of electricity for the compliance year or if the solar energy cost of compliance exceeds 1% of total retail costs for the compliance year.
-However, this regulation was repealed in 2017 to comply with a commitment to Delaware Superior Court Judge Abigail LeGrow in the matter of DPA v.
-DNREC.
+In 2010, the RPS was revised upward again to 25% by 2025 and the solar carve-out was increased to 3.5%.
+Municipal electric utilities were initially exempt from the RPS requirements.
+In 2010, the law was revised to make the continued exemption of the municipal electric utilities conditioned upon the development and implementation by the municipal electric utilities of comparable renewable portfolio standard programs based upon on the need, value and feasibility of the renewable energy resources in relation to the economic and environmental well-being of the electric utilities.
+In response to the 2010 amendments, each of DEMEC's municipal member utilities designated and contracted with DEMEC to act as its agent in designing and administering a comparable renewable portfolio standard program with the goal to meet the 25% requirement.
+Since 2010, DEMEC has entered in contracts for 26 MW of solar energy generation facilities and 69 MW of wind generation facilities and has issued grants and other incentives for customer-based renewable energy projects.